bekalue/bekalue/README.md

-# My name is Bekalu Endrias
+👋 Hi, I’m @bekalue

-Im 20 years old
+😁 Im 20 years old.
+👀 I’m interested in working with others

-Im a software engineering student at jimma university(class of 2025)
+🌱 I’m currently learning software engineering at Jimma University.

-Im new here in github and this is my first repository just to get started
+💞️ I’m looking to collaborate on ...
+📫 How to reach me @mr_shashe on telegram.